Okinawa diet plan, off late, has taken the center stage of discussion among nutrition scientists, and health-conscious

 One may wonder how East-Asians, especially Japanese live longer than their counterparts in other parts of the world.
-The indigenous Okinawa islanders, situated at the southern tip of Japan in the vast Pacific Ocean, have an interesting diet plan.
+Indigenous Okinawa islanders, situated at the southern tip of Japan in the vast Pacific Ocean, have an interesting diet plan.
 People here, however, reportedly have longest life expectancy than anywhere else on the planet!

 |Goya chanpuru.
 Bitter melon slices stir-fried with tofu, onion, and egg, in one of the Okinawa delicacies.
 Photo courtesy: jetalone

-According to the report by an authentic reasearch agency, a typical Okinawan may live on an average for 100 years of healthy, and productive life.
+According to the report by a reasearch agency, a typical Okinawan may live on an average for 100 years of healthy, and productive life.
 Many theories postulated that the secret of centenarian lies in their genetic constitutional makeup.
 However, recent community research studies on Okinawa population suggest that the most important factor influencing their longevity is the simple food they consume; the knowledge handed over to them by their ancestors for centuries.

 |Okinawa island circled in red.

 Antioxidant-rich diet: Okinawa diet composes mainly green/orange/yellow (GOY) vegetables, fruits, roots, and tubers.
 These foods are rich sources of antioxidant vitamins like vitamin-C, vitamin-A, and flavonoid polyphenolic compounds like ß-carotenes, lutein, xanthins, and minerals like calcium, iron, potassium, and zinc.

 Low in fat and sugar: The Okinawa diet is low in fat, has only 25% of the sugar and 75% of the cereals of the average dietary intake of a Japanese.
 Limiting fat and sugar in the diet can help prevent coronary heart diseases and stroke risk.

 The "featherweight" foods: Food groups that provide less than or equal to 0.8 calories per gram belong to this category.
 Citrus fruits like orange, low-calorie vegetables like spinach, cucumber, etc. One can eat many servings per day without any reservations.